Stairs3/Friday-hr/README.md

         Safety Green (241,250,61)
 Signature Font: Bladerunner

+Ask McCabe for:
+Photo of first team
+photo of current team if we dont already have it current roster (w/ grades?)

 Ideas:
+Add transitions
 Maybe add link to FIRST website? (firstinspires.org) Team store link somewhere?
 Link ALL sponsor logos to their own websites!!